rettichschnidi/bsb002-legal-sources/README.md

 To build the CCS, you need the following:

-1. Linux distribution: Ubuntu 16.04.2 LTS
+1. Linux distribution: Ubuntu 16.04.4 LTS
-2. Required executables: gcc g++ objcopy patch bzip2 flex make xgettext pkg-config unzip svn gawk ocamlyacc cmake hg ocamlfind repo openssl srec_cat curl python3 pip3 mkdir repo git grep mkenvimage
+2. Required executables: gcc g++ objcopy patch bzip2 flex make xgettext pkg-config unzip svn gawk ocamlyacc cmake hg ocamlfind repo openssl firejail srec_cat curl python3 pip3 mkdir repo git grep mkenvimage
 3. Required debian packages: libunwind8-dev libssl-dev python3-lxml zlib1g-dev
 4. Required Python packages (installed with pip): yaml magic openpyxl git

 Notes:

 * The required executables is not an exaustive list.
-It should however cover at least the non-default packages for Ubuntu 16.04.2 LTS.
+It should however cover at least the non-default packages for Ubuntu 16.04.4 LTS.
-* If you try to call any missing executables on the command-line, Ubuntu 16.04.2 LTS should suggest the missing package.
+* If you try to call any missing executables on the command-line, Ubuntu 16.04.4 LTS should suggest the missing package.

 ### Steps

 1. From the directory containing this README.md file, simply run:```make```
-2. The output images (and contained executables) are copied to `release/product/factory`
+2. The output images (and contained executables) are copied to `bridge/build/bsb002/release/product/factory/bsb002`

 ## Installation